Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

 Refugee Nurse Support

-CAST has designed and delivered a Refugee Nurse Support programme to assist cohorts of trained nurses relocating to the UK from refugee settings and returning to practice.
-We help support their wellbeing with proactive screening, pastoral support, and confidential advice.
+CAST designed and delivered a Refugee Nurse Support programme to assist cohorts of trained nurses relocating to the UK from refugee settings and returning to practice.
+We helped to support their wellbeing with proactive screening, pastoral support, and confidential advice.

-CAST works in partnership with NHS England and partners including Liverpool John Moores University (LJMU), Reset, and Talent Beyond Boundaries to deliver the programme.
+CAST worked in partnership with NHS England and educational and voluntary sector partners including Liverpool John Moores University (LJMU), Reset, and Talent Beyond Boundaries to deliver the programme.

-The overall program has been very successful bringing much-needed nurses, who are of a very high standard, into the UK health service; it is a program which benefits everyone.
+The overall program was very successful bringing much-needed nurses, of a very high standard, into the UK health service; it was a program which benefits everyone.
 CAST is fortunate in having staff and associates with experience in international relocation work and some with personal experience as migrants, including some as refugees.

 Five of the refugee nurses joined CNWL Trust in November 2021.
 Read more here.

-The project is led by Dr Jai Adhyaru and coordinated through close working with the local authorities and a range of third sector providers.
+The project was led by Dr Jai Adhyaru and was delivered in partnership with local authorities and a range of third sector providers.
 The outreach team worked to proactively engage with and speak to as many evacuees resident in hotels as possible (most evacuees arrived at hotels in Kensington and Chelsea and Westminster).
 We used a standardised interview schedule to ensure all relevant issues were covered and equipped the team with screening tools translated into relevant languages, in addition to involving interpreters in the team.

 You can read more about this project here